hvesalai/emacs-sbt-mode/README.md

 key-binding as adviced above in the customization section).
 This way, if you need to modify the code, you can use **M-p** to recall the whole snippet for reworking.

+## Credits

+Mode development: Heikki Vesalainen

+While a complete rewrite, the mode was inspired by the sbt-support provided by the old scala-mode.